Skip to main content

 Deutsche Bank€5.90-9.90No free option

 International transfers: For sending money abroad, use Wise regardless of which German bank you have.
-German banks charge €10-30 for SWIFT transfers with poor exchange rates.
+German banks charge €10 to 30 for SWIFT transfers with poor exchange rates.
 Wise uses the mid-market rate with a small transparent fee.

 What this means for your bank account:

-• Neobanks (N26, bunq): Don't check SCHUFA at all → no problem
+• Neobanks (N26, bunq) don't check SCHUFA at all.
+No problem.

 How to start building your SCHUFA:

-2. Get a German mobile phone contract (not prepaid)
+2. Get a German mobile phone contract (not prepaid).

 What the Basiskonto includes: